in

 What Is A Vertilap Fence?

-The extra strength of a vertilap fence is ideal for security purposes, and it also assists if you or your neighbors have pets to keep them on the right side of the fencing.
-They come in both horizontal and vertical overlaps along with some heavy-duty boards that are made-to-measure.
+The extra strength of a vertilap fencing is ideal for security purposes, and it also assists if you or your neighbors have pets to keep them on the right side of the fencing.
+They come in horizontal and vertical overlaps and some heavy-duty boards made to measure.

 How Much Do You Overlap Fence Boards?

-Moreover, because it is equally appealing on both sides, the board-on-board style of overlapping fencing is frequently employed as a “friendly neighbor” type of overlapping fencing.
+Moreover, because it is equally appealing on both sides, the board-on-board style of overlapping fencing is frequently employed as a “friendly neighbor” type.

-The fence panels alternate on the railings’ sides, overlapping by at least 1 to 1.5 inches on each end.
-Because the precise width of a 6-inch board is 5.5 inches, 6-inch fence planks could be spaced roughly 3.5 inches apart.
+The panels alternate on the railings‘ sides, overlapping by at least 1 to 1.5 inches on each end because the precise width of a 6-inch board is 5.5 inches, 6-inch planks could be spaced roughly 3.5 inches apart.

 Indeed, in addition to evaluating the number of boards required, you must also establish the spacing between the overlapping fence boards so that you can purchase enough timber to complete the task.